Depo Provera Brain Tumor Lawsuit FAQs

 Is There a Depo Provera Class Action?

 As of November 2024, there is no active Depo Provera class action lawsuit.
-But lawyers are filing the number of Depo Provera brain tumor lawsuits being filed across the country is increasing.
-Due to the growing number of cases, it is expected that, in the coming months, these lawsuits may be consolidated into a MDL in federal courts.
+But lawyers are filing a number of Depo Provera brain tumor lawsuits across the country, and the number is increasing.
+Due to the growing number of cases, it is expected that, in the coming months, these lawsuits may be consolidated into an MDL in federal courts.

 An MDL is not all good for plaintiffs, particularly those with the best claims.
 But mostly, as we discuss in a second, it is a solid path to getting a global settlement.